 And I think that at some point I just got you I just accepted how she thought about money even though it was very different than I thought about money.
 And then you know we went looking for that common ground.

-But for me, I think a lot of couples make the mistake that they dive into the numbers first.
+But for me, I think many couples make the mistake of diving into the numbers first.